• Skip to primary navigation

 • Refreshing - When the hot weather arrives, we don't really feel like eating full meals and tend to just snack on anything that is refreshing and hydrating.
 This frozen yogurt bark ticks the boxes and makes a nice change from ice cream.

 • Healthy - If your kids are anything like ours, when it is hot they are asking for ice cream every 7 minutes!
 Whilst we have nothing against ice cream, we draw the line at 4 a day.
-This makes a lighter alternative to ice cream, and it's a good way to get more fruit in to your kids diet.
+This makes a lighter alternative to ice cream, and it's a good way to get more fruit into your kids diet.

 • Adaptable - There are so many different ways to make this, with different yogurt, fruit and topping, and we have give you lots of options to try below.